Balls Remembers: When The Eyes Of The Tennis World Were On Ireland

 Doyle and Sorensen teamed up to face the mighty doubles team of McEnroe and Peter Fleming.
 Less than 3 weeks earlier they had won the US Open doubles for a third time (they would win 7 grand slams in total as a pair).
 The USA won easily enough and if Ireland was to cause the upset, they'd need to win both singles on the Sunday.

 McEnroe and Doyle were first up with Doyle putting up a great fight in the first set pushing McEnroe all the way to a 9-7 win.
 He'd win each of the next two sets with one break and the USA were saved from relegation.
 In the final dead rubber, Sorensen lost to Teltsher in a marathon three setter (14-16, 10-8, 8-6).

 The US team, captained by Arthur Ashe and lead by the brilliant McEnroe, thanked the Irish crowd for the hospitality and that was that, the Davis Cup bandwagon moved on.

 Sorensen and Doyle would continue to play Davis Cup for Ireland until 1987 and 1988 respectively but they'd never reach the World Group stage again.
 Both men had a stint as national coach, and Sorensen was non-playing captain of the Davis Cup team for a period of time.
 His son Louk eclipsed his dad when he won his first round match at the Australian Open in 2010.
 His other son Kevin also played Davis Cup for Ireland.

-While the odd flash of an Irishman playing in a grand slam has happened since, nothing compares to that year in 1983 when Ireland were competing with the giant nations of the world, and the eyes of the tennis world were on Dublin for a weekend in late September.
+While we've enjoyed the odd flash of an Irishman playing in a grand slam since 1983, but nothing compares to that year when Ireland was competing with the big boys, and the eyes of the tennis world were on Dublin for a weekend in late September.